rh-jmc-team/openjdk8-jfr-compat/README.md

 # openjdk8-jfr-compat
 A JFR compatibility API for OpenJDK 8.
 The resulting jar, jfr-compat-1.0-SNAPSHOT.jar, allows applications with dependencies on the jdk.jfr package to compile in OpenJDK 8.
 The jar does not provide Flight Recorder support - it is composed of JFR OpenJDK 11 classes with empty implementations.
 ## Build
+Make sure you are using JDK 8 to build
 ```sh
 mvn package
 ```